pascal-parent/home-assistant/dashboard/electricity-page/README.md

 So after we fitted our inverter, a Sunsynk 8kw Hybrid, we started to strategically install [Shelly 1PM sensors](https://shellysa.co.za/products/relays/shelly-plus-1pm/) around the house, these are under the rooms section of the dashboard (second column).
 It has been of great help, it even showed us some issues in our house which we will attend to over time.

-*Note: I can't find Shelly 1PM sensors anymore, it's replacement is the Shelly Plus 1PM, the diferance as I can gather is the chip, the Plus 1PM uses an ESP32 whereas the 1PM used an ESP8266, it also has a higher price tag.*
+*Note: I can't find Shelly 1PM sensors anymore, it's replacement is the Shelly Plus 1PM, the difference as far as I can gather is the chip, the Plus 1PM uses an ESP32 whereas the 1PM used an ESP8266, it also has a higher price tag.*

 ## Assumptions